potterjane/bobs-and-bangs/README.md

 - Code on how to wrap text around an image is taken from this [GeeksforGeeks](https://www.geeksforgeeks.org/how-to-wrap-the-text-around-an-image-using-html-and-css/) post.
 - Code on how to embedd Google Maps was found in one of Code Institute's HTML module about [iframe](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+HE101+2020/courseware/fcc67a894619420399970ae84fc4802f/13db720675f94dbca6b0fe79467628ca/).
 - Code on how to disable the horizontal scroll on all pages was taken from this [StackOverflow](https://stackoverflow.com/questions/17756649/disable-the-horizontal-scroll) post.
-- Code on how to center an image was taken from this[W3Schools](https://www.w3schools.com/howto/howto_css_image_center.asp) post.
+- Code on how to center an image was taken from this [W3Schools](https://www.w3schools.com/howto/howto_css_image_center.asp) post.
 - Code on how to change the autofill styles for the input fields in forms was taken from this [CSS-Tricks](https://css-tricks.com/snippets/css/change-autocomplete-styles-webkit-browsers/) post.
 - Code on how to hide spinners/arrows from input 'number' was taken from this [W3Schools](https://www.w3schools.com/howto/howto_css_hide_arrow_number.asp) post.
 - Code to make sure the background image on the Hero section is covered on all browsers was taken from [CSS-Tricks](https://css-tricks.com/perfect-full-page-background-image/) post.